Cassius Marcellus Clay: Later years

 Later, Clay founded the Cuban Charitable Aid Society to help the Cuban independence movement of José Martí.
 He also spoke in favor of nationalizing the railroads and later against the power being accrued by industrialists.
 Clay left the Republican Party in 1869.
 He also disapproved of the Republican Radicals' reconstruction policy after Lincoln's assassination.

 In 1872, Clay was one of the organizers of the Liberal Republican revolt.
 He was instrumental in securing the nomination of Horace Greeley for the presidency.
 In the political campaigns of 1876 and 1880, Clay supported the Democratic Party candidates.
-He rejoined the Republican party in the campaign of 1884.
+He rejoined the Republican Party in the campaign of 1884.
+At the 1890 Kentucky Constitutional Convention, Clay was elected by the members as the Convention's president.

 Clay had a reputation as a rebel and a fighter.
 Due to threats on his life, he had become accustomed to carrying two pistols and a knife for protection.
 He installed a cannon to protect his home and office.
-At the 1890 Kentucky Constitutional Convention, Clay was elected by the members as the Convention's President.
 Cassius Clay died at his home on July 22, 1903, of "general exhaustion."
 He was 92 years old.
 Survivors included his daughters, Laura Clay and Mary Barr Clay, who were both women's rights activists.

 Legacy

-His family home, White Hall, is maintained by the Commonwealth of Kentucky as White Hall State Historic Shrine.
+His family home, White Hall, is maintained by the Commonwealth of Kentucky as White Hall State Historic Site.